Yorko/mlcourse.ai/README.md

 Mirrors (:uk:-only): [mlcourse.ai](https://mlcourse.ai) (main site), [Kaggle Dataset](https://www.kaggle.com/kashnitsky/mlcourse) (same notebooks as Kaggle Notebooks)

 ### Self-paced passing
-You are guided through 1o weeks of [mlcourse.ai](https://mlcourse.ai).
-For each week, from Pandas to Gradient Boosting, instructions are given on what articles to read, lectures to watch, what assignments to accomplish.
+You are guided through 10 weeks of [mlcourse.ai](https://mlcourse.ai).
+For each week, from Pandas to Gradient Boosting, instructions are given on which articles to read, lectures to watch, what assignments to accomplish.

 ### Articles
 This is the list of published articles on medium.com [:uk:](https://medium.com/open-machine-learning-course), habr.com [:ru:](https://habr.com/company/ods/blog/344044/).
 Also notebooks in Chinese are mentioned :cn: and links to Kaggle Notebooks (in English) are given.
 Icons are clickable.